AmitHalpert/AmitHalpert/README.md

 ### About Me
 My name is Amit.
-<p>I'm a 1nd year Software Engineer student at "ORT Rehovot College".</p>
+I'm a 1nd year Software Engineer student at ORT Rehovot College.

 ### GitHub Stats